AseelFatayerji/Sign_Language_Interpreter/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project employs sophisticated prompt engineering methods to enhance the interaction with natural language processing models.
+We used these prompts in data collection in order to collect a diverse dataset of ASL gesture examples along with their corresponding word translations.
+This dataset should cover a wide range of ASL signs, including letters, numbers, common phrases, and more complex signs.

 <br><br>